Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts: Method

 \section{Method}

 To enhance the safety of LLMs without retraining, we focus on leveraging the semantics of the system prompt.
 In particular, we note that the system prompt does not need to be fixed for all the prompts and can be adapted to account for different user prompts.
 Thus, we break the assumption that the system prompt must be fixed and propose to learn to adapt the system prompt based on the user prompt for the above robustness objective.
-In other words, \begin{prop}[] Given an LLM $\CM$ with fixed/frozen parameters and a system prompt $\CS$, there exists an \textit{\textbf{adaptive system prompt}} $\widehat{\CS} (\CP)$ using the user prompt $\CP$ such that $\CM(\widehat{\CS} (\CP) \oplus \CP)$ is more \textbf{robust} than $\CM(\CS \oplus \CP)$, \ie, it does not generate harmful responses for any user prompt. \end{prop} We assume a supervised classification scenario where we have a set of user prompts $\{\CP_j\}_{j=1}^{N}$, labeled either harmful or safe based on whether the intended response is harmful or safe respectively.
-Since the LLM encodes the system prompt as row-concatenated token embeddings $\Ebf[\CS] = \bigoplus_{i=1}^k \Ebf[s_i]$, we further simplify the problem of combinatorial search over tokens $\widehat{\CS}(\CP)$ to the problem of searching in a continuous space of $\widehat{\Sbf} := \Ebf[\widehat{\CS}] = \bigoplus_{i=1}^k \Ebf[\hat{s}_i] \in \mathbb{R}^{k \times d}$.
-Thus, we relax Proposition~\ref{prop:general} and propose
+In other words, \begin{assumption}[] Given an LLM $\CM$ with fixed/frozen parameters and a system prompt $\CS$, there exists an \textit{\textbf{adaptive system prompt}} $\widehat{\CS} (\CP)$ using the user prompt $\CP$ such that $\CM(\widehat{\CS} (\CP) \oplus \CP)$ is more \textbf{robust} than $\CM(\CS \oplus \CP)$, \ie, it does not generate harmful responses for any user prompt. \end{assumption} Since the LLM encodes the system prompt as row-concatenated token embeddings $\Ebf[\CS] = \bigoplus_{i=1}^k \Ebf[s_i]$, we further simplify the problem of combinatorial search over tokens $\widehat{\CS}(\CP)$ to the problem of searching in a continuous space of $\widehat{\Sbf} := \Ebf[\widehat{\CS}] = \bigoplus_{i=1}^k \Ebf[\hat{s}_i] \in \mathbb{R}^{k \times d}$.
+Thus, we further relax the above assumption by finding a \textit{\textbf{continuous, supervised, and adaptive system prompt}} $\widehat{\Sbf}$ in the input embedding space instead of $\widehat{\CS} (\CP)$ in the textual space.

-\begin{prop}[] Given an LLM $\CM$ with fixed/frozen parameters and a system prompt $\CS$, our objective is to find a \textit{\textbf{continuous, supervised, and adaptive system prompt}} $\widehat{\Sbf}$ in the input embedding space of the LLM such that \textbf{(1)} $\widehat{\Sbf}$ is some function of the user and initial system prompt, \textbf{(2)} LLM $\CM$ generates ``safe'' responses for $\widehat{\Sbf} \oplus \Ebf[\CP_j]$ over a set of user prompts $j \in [1, N]$. \end{prop}

 To this end, we present \textbf{Sysformer}, a trans\textbf{former}-based architecture to adapt input \textbf{sys}tem prompts for safeguarding a frozen LLM against potentially adversarial user prompts.
 Figure~\ref{fig:pipeline} shows the pipeline of our proposed method.